 Other Performance Management Resources

-If you made it this far, chances are you’re looking for options to overhaul your performance management processes from the ground up.
+If you made it this far, I'm guessing you're hoping to overhaul your performance management processes from the ground up.
 Luckily for you, we have a lot more resources to get you going!

 Here are some links to our best performance management resources aside from our software recommendations: